 Organ donor leave is unpaid, job-protected leave of up to 13 weeks, for the purpose of undergoing surgery to donate all or part of certain organs to a person.
-In some cases, organ donor leave can be extended for an additional period of up to 13 weeks.
+In some cases, organ donor leave can be extended for up to an additional 13 weeks.

 Generally, organ donor leave begins on the date of the surgery.
 It may begin on an earlier date, as specified in a certificate issued by a legally qualified medical practitioner.

 The employee may take leave for up to 13 weeks.
 The employee may extend the leave if a legally qualified medical practitioner issues a certificate stating that the employee is not yet able to perform the duties of his or her position because of the organ donation, and will not be able to do so for a specified period of time.
 The employee is entitled to extend the leave for the specified period of time.

 The leave may be extended more than once, but the total period of extension must not be more than 13 weeks.
 Therefore, where the leave is extended, the maximum amount of time allowed for organ donor leave is 26 weeks in total.
 Employees may also have the right to personal emergency leave.

 Gabriel began an organ donor leave on September 1, the day that he had surgery to donate part of his liver to his daughter.
 Upon the employer’s request, he provided a medical certificate from his doctor in advance of the surgery.
 After 13 weeks of organ donor leave, Gabriel was planning to return to work, but he had complications from the surgery that has hampered his recovery.
 His doctor recommended extending Gabriel’s organ donor leave for another six weeks.
 Gabriel provided his employer with a medical certificate from his doctor stating this and extended his leave for an additional period of six weeks.